protocolbuffers/protobuf/doc/vs-cpp-protos.md

 `a->set_allocated_b(b)`, where `a` and `b` are on different arenas).

-C++'s arena object itself `google::protobuf::Arena` is **thread-safe** by design, which allows users to allocate from multiple threads simultaneously with no synchronization.
+C++'s arena object itself `google::protobuf::Arena` is **thread-safe** by design, which allows users to allocate from multiple threads simultaneously without external synchronization.
 The user can supply an initial block of memory to the arena, and can choose some parameters to control the arena block size.
 The user can also supply block alloc/dealloc functions, but the alloc function is expected to always return some memory.
 The C++ library in general does not attempt to handle out of memory conditions.

 ### upb